-Kris Kwiatkowski is a Cryptography Engineer who focuses on problems at the intersection of cryptographic research, implementation and deployment.
-Currently, at PQShield, he is focusing on the implementation of post-quantum cryptographic primitives and helping organizations migrate from classical post-quantum cryptosystems.
-With a career spanning over 15 years, Kris worked on a variety of topics related to cryptography and software security from small embedded TEEs to large, distributed backend systems.
+Kris Kwiatkowski is a Cryptography Engineer who focuses on problems at the intersection of cryptographic research and the implementation.
+Currently, at PQShield, he is responsible for implementation of post-quantum cryptographic primitives and helping organizations migrate from classical to post-quantum cryptosystems.
+With a career spanning over 15 years, Kris worked on a variety of topics related to cryptography, communication and software security from small embedded systems to large, distributed backend systems.

 MSc in Pure Mathematics, 2006

 Poznan University of Technology, Poznań, Poland

 Computer System Architecture & Design, 2007

 AGH University of Science and Technology, Kraków, Poland